gustavohbf/adcopy/README.md

 This application connects to one AAD (the 'source'), queries for all groups starting with one of the provided prefixes, and compare each group's members with those ones informed in another AAD.
 It will then include or exclude members in the corresponding groups at the destination AAD.

-The objects from each AAD (groups and users) are compared by their names (displayName), not by their id's, which may be different.
+The objects from each AAD (groups and users) are compared by their names, usually taken from the 'displayName' field, but may be another field.

 The application requires the following API permissions (Application type) at the source AAD (admin consent required):
 - Group.Read.All